IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2312.16878.html

 Abstract

 The Council of the European Union (EU) is one of the main decision-making bodies of the EU.
-Many decisions require a qualified majority: the support of 55% of the member states (currently 15) that represent at least 65% of the total population.
-We investigate how the power distribution, based on the Shapley-Shubik index, and the proportion of winning coalitions change if these criteria are modified within reasonable bounds.
-The influence of the two countries with about 4% of the total population each is found to be almost flat.
-The level of decisiveness decreases if the population criterion is above 68% or the states criterion is at least 17.
+A number of decisions require a qualified majority, the support of 55% of the member states (currently 15) that represent at least 65% of the total population.
+We investigate how the power distribution based on the Shapley--Shubik index and the proportion of winning coalitions change if these criteria are modified within reasonable bounds.
+The power of the two countries, with approximately 4% of the total population each, is found to be almost flat.
+The decisiveness index decreases if the population criterion is above 68\% or the states criterion is at least 17.
+Some quota combinations contradict the principles of double majority.
 The proportion of winning coalitions can be increased from 13.2% to 20.8% (30.1%) such that the maximal relative change in the Shapley--Shubik indices remains below 3.5% (5.5%).
-Our results are indispensable to evaluate any proposal for reforming the qualified majority voting system.
+Our results are indispensable for evaluating any proposal to reform the qualified majority voting system.

 Suggested Citation